-Compost is a unique collaborative exhibition that explores twenty years of artist Kathrin Böhm's practice.
-For six weeks throughout June and July 2021, a cumulation of objects and methodologies has filled the gallery space at The Showroom, opening up an invitation to contribute to a process of fertiliser-making: to sieve through, to assess, to archive, and to reformulate Böhm’s practice by making use of her methods of production, working one-to-one, collaboratively, and in public.
+Compost was a unique collaborative exhibition that explores twenty years of artist Kathrin Böhm's practice.
+For six weeks throughout June and July 2021, a cumulation of objects and methodologies filled the gallery space at The Showroom, opening up an invitation to contribute to a process of fertiliser-making: to sieve through, to assess, to archive, and to reformulate Böhm’s practice by making use of her methods of production, working one-to-one, collaboratively, and in public.

-Compost reopens for a second phase between Wednesday 15 September – Saturday 16 October; opening up a space to start drawing out fertiliser for future use, whilst dissolving the materiality of the work through swapping, buying, giving, taking and trading; enacting possibilities of queering economies discussed in Icebergian Economies of Contemporary Art (The Centre for Plausible Economics).
+Compost reopened for a second phase between Wednesday 15 September – Saturday 16 October; opening up a space to start drawing out fertiliser for future use, whilst dissolving the materiality of the work through swapping, buying, giving, taking and trading; enacting possibilities of queering economies discussed in the Icebergian Economies of Contemporary Art (The Centre for Plausible Economics).

-Visit the Compost website to tune in online via webcam during opening hours, from Wednesday-Saturday, 12-5pm.
+It was possible to visit the Compost website to tune in online via webcam during opening hours, from Wednesday-Saturday, 12-5pm.

 Compost opened with a live online event on Tuesday 15 June, 4.30-6.30pm GMT, in partnership with PARSE Journal, Gothenburg for the interconnected launch of issue 13: On the Question of Exhibition.
 A recording is available to watch again online here.

 In January 2021 Böhm wrote the following statement:

 For me this is the year to compost.

 To compost the many things I have made and been involved with, and to make fertiliser for the future.
 This plan has been in the making for a while, and to enter a new year, the one in which we get used to the end of things as we know them, makes the compost heap a timely rotting pile.